Week

 Blanching

-cool them quickly for use in dishes like salads.
-Depending on how long you cook
+for use in dishes like salads.
+Depending on how

-most salads.
 You can use this method to cook almost any vegetable.
-For example,

 In

-and water).
-If you are on a salt restricted diet, plain boiling water will work
+you are on a salt restricted diet, plain boiling

 Place

-the pot.
-Make the water is at a constant boil.
-Test the vegetables for doneness
+the water is at a constant boil.
+Test the vegetables

 When

-water and plunge them into the ice bath.
-Immersing the vegetables in ice water
+them into the ice bath.
+Immersing the vegetables

-(called shocking) will stop the cooking process quickly.
+in ice water (called shocking) will stop the cooking

 Keep

-give you a less than crisp vegetable for you salad.
+mean give you a less than crisp vegetable for

 Week